A topic from the subject of Inorganic Chemistry in Chemistry.

 Spectroscopy

-Spectroscopic techniques, such as atomic absorption spectroscopy and emission spectroscopy, are used to analyze the electronic structure and identify main group elements.
+Spectroscopic techniques, such as atomic absorption spectroscopy (AAS) and emission spectroscopy, are used to analyze the electronic structure and identify main group elements.
+Other techniques like UV-Vis and IR spectroscopy are also relevant.

 Chromatography

-Chromatographic techniques, such as gas chromatography and liquid chromatography, are used to separate and analyze mixtures of main group elements.
+Chromatographic techniques, such as gas chromatography (GC) and high-performance liquid chromatography (HPLC), are used to separate and analyze mixtures of main group elements.

 Types of Experiments